AFTER YEARS OF DECLINE, POVERTY RATE HOLDS STEADY

 TREND

-Poverty rates in San Bernardino County continued to decline into 2019, the latest data available.
-The percentage of the population living in poverty decreased from 14.9% in 2018 to 13.3% in 2019.
-This is a drop of almost five percentage points over the past 10 years, when 18.0% of the population lived in poverty.
-Similarly, over the past 10 years, poverty rates declined for all age groups.
-In 2019, 18.4% of children in San Bernardino County under age 18 were living in poverty, down from 24.7% in 2010.
-The percentage of adults living in poverty also decreased during this same period, from 15.8% in 2010 to 11.4% in 2019.
-Seniors ages 65 and older saw a slight decrease in poverty, from 11.8% in 2010 to 11.5% in 2019.
+Poverty rates in San Bernardino County remained essentially the same between 2019 and 2021—from 13.3% of the population living in poverty in 2019 to 13.2% in 2021.
+However, there has been a drop of more than seven percentage points over the past 10 years, when 20.4% of the population lived in poverty.
+Over the past 10 years, poverty rates declined for all age groups, except for those 65 years and older.
+In 2021, 16.9% of children in San Bernardino County under age 18 were living in poverty, down from 28.3% in 2012.
+The percentage of adults living in poverty also decreased during this same period, from 18.2% in 2012 to 11.7% in 2021.
+Seniors ages 65 and older saw an increase in poverty, from 11.5% in 2012 to 12.6% in 2021.

-OVER THE PAST 10 YEARS, POVERTY RATES DECLINED FOR MOST AGE GROUPS
+POVERTY RATES DECLINED FOR MOST AGE GROUPS OVER THE PAST 10 YEARS

 Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates (Table S1701)